Just read this message. Can it be that we are finally able to help these poor dogs?

 Cytopoint vs Atopica

 Atopica® is a drug that was once the best we had but that’s a long time ago now.
 Nowadays I would only try it on an atopic dog if everything else had failed.
-Although it sometimes produces excellent results, too often it disappoints.
+Read more about Atopica here.

 As an immunosuppressive, side effects are also more of an issue.
 It commonly causes vomiting, plus gum and coat changes.
 Atopica will remain a very valuable drug for many auto-immune diseases.
 And of course if it’s working well for your atopic dog, there’s no reason to change.